Teachers Begin To See Unfair Student Loans Disappear

 "Do you see that word, 'Congratulations!'?"
 McCollum said, smiled and laughed.
 It was official: That debt, now $24,000, had finally been turned back into grants.

-"You're free baby," her husband A.J. said.
+"You're free baby," her husband, A.J., said.

 "Two years of us fighting this," McCollum said.
 "We won," she tells NPR.
 "We raised our voices and they finally heard us.
 Disbelief followed by a relief like I have not felt before."